-Common Meadow Violets range in color from white to blue to purple (violet).
+Common Meadow Violets range in color from white to blue to purple.
 Its range in New Jersey extends from Paterson in the north of the state, to Atlantic City in the south.
-The violet also flowers in Newark and Jersey City, where it sometimes shows up as a weed in suburban lawns.
+The Violet also flowers in Newark and Jersey City, where it sometimes shows up as a weed in suburban lawns.

 The Common Meadow Violet has a relatively unique characteristic: after its showy flowers have bloomed, the plant produces a second set of blossoms.
 These small, closed flowers look like small buds and produce most of the Violet’s seeds.

 The New Jersey state flower is not only attractive; it’s also an edible conversation piece.
 Cooks and bakers use the Violet’s petals to adorn cakes and as ingredients in jellies and candies.
 Others sprinkle the Violet’s flowers into salads as a natural source of vitamins A and C. In fact, by some claims, the New Jersey state flower contains more Vitamin C than oranges do!

 3 - 9